-With this in mind, did you know that there are many things that can have second lives, even after they look like they should be thrown away?
+With this in mind, did you know there are many things that can have second lives, even after they look like they should be thrown away?
 Here are 10 foods that can easily be saved from the compost and repurposed into new uses that'll make you (and your wallet) glad you didn't throw them away.

 1. Cheese rinds and bits of leftover cheeses